Lara Mosunmola Lalemi (she/her) - Founder and CEO

 I have always had a passion for change and being in a STEM subject I could see the development needed to ensure those from underrepresented groups are more heard.
 Building on the legacy of trailblazers such as Jane Hinton and Alice Augusta Bell, two important black women in science, I have a keen interest in improving our education system so that future generations of young people can see role models that represent themselves.

-Sarah Cooke (she/her) - CCO and Student Wellbeing
+Sarah Cooke (she/her) - Director of Communications and Wellbeing

 I am a Biochemistry graduate who tutors GCSE and A-Level students.
 Studying a STEM subject highlighted to me just a few of the many barriers that exist today.
 I hope to combine my STEM and teaching background to support young people from underrepresented groups with tackling and reducing those barriers.